PriyankaSLondhe/Learning-Lists/README.md

 # Learning-Lists
-Learning Lists on Jupyter Notebook
+Learning basic operations in Lists on Jupyter Notebook